-5.3 YESCARTA and TECARTUS REMS Program
+5.3 YESCARTA and TECARTUS REMS

-Because of the risk of CRS and neurologic toxicities, YESCARTA is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the YESCARTA and TECARTUS REMS Program [see Boxed Warning and Warnings and Precautions (5.1 and 5.2)].
-The required components of the YESCARTA and TECARTUS REMS Program are:
+Because of the risk of CRS and neurologic toxicities, YESCARTA is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the YESCARTA and TECARTUS REMS [see Boxed Warning and Warnings and Precautions (5.1 and 5.2)].
+The required components of the YESCARTA and TECARTUS REMS are:

-- Healthcare facilities that dispense and administer YESCARTA must be enrolled and comply with the REMS requirements.
-Certified healthcare facilities must have on-site, immediate access to tocilizumab, and ensure that a minimum of 2 doses of tocilizumab are available for each patient for infusion within 2 hours after YESCARTA infusion, if needed for treatment of CRS. - Certified healthcare facilities must ensure that healthcare providers who prescribe, dispense, or administer YESCARTA are trained about the management of CRS and neurologic toxicities.
+• Healthcare facilities that dispense and administer YESCARTA must be enrolled and comply with the REMS requirements.
+Certified healthcare facilities must have on-site, immediate access to tocilizumab, and ensure that a minimum of 2 doses of tocilizumab are available for each patient for infusion within 2 hours after YESCARTA infusion, if needed for treatment of CRS.